 You have many options for deploying an Azure Kubernetes Service cluster.
-The Azure portal, Azure CLI, Azure PowerShell module are all decent options for deploying individual or non-coupled AKS clusters.
-These tools, however, can present challenges when working with many tightly coupled AKS clusters.
+The Azure portal, the Azure CLI, and Azure PowerShell module are all decent options for deploying individual or non-coupled AKS clusters.
+These methods however, can present challenges when working with many tightly coupled AKS clusters.
 For example, using the Azure portal opens the opportunity for miss-configuration due to missed steps or unavailable configuration options.
 As well, the deployment and configuration of many clusters using the portal is a timely process requiring the focus of one or more engineers.
 You can construct a repeatable and automated process using the command-line tools.
 However, the responsibility of idempotency, deployment failure control, and failure recovery is on you and the scripts you build.

 When working with many AKS instances, we recommend considering infrastructure as code solutions, such and Azure Resource Manager templates, Bicep templates, or Terraform configurations.
 Infrastructure as code solutions provide an automated, scalable, and idempotent deployment solution.
 This reference architecture includes an ARM Template for the solutions shared services and then another for the AKS clusters + regional services.
 If you use infrastructure as code, a deployment stamp can be defined with generalized configurations such as networking, authorization, and diagnostics.
 A deployment parameter file can be provided with regional-specific values.
 With this configuration, a single template can be used to deploy an almost identical stamp across any region.

 The cost of developing and maintaining infrastructure as code assets can be costly.
-In some cases, such as when a static / fixed number of AKS instances are deployed, the overhead of infrastructure as code may outweigh the benefits.
+In some cases, such as when a static / fixed number of AKS instances are deployed, the overhead of infrastructure as code might outweigh the benefits.
 For these cases, using a more imperative approach, such as with command-line tools, or even a manual approach, are ok.

 Once the cluster stamp definition has been defined, you have many options for deploying individual or multiple stamp instances.
 Our recommendation is to use modern continuous integration technology such as GitHub Actions or Azure Pipelines.
 The benefits of continuous integration-based deployment solutions include: